drduh/macOS-Security-and-Privacy-Guide/README.md

 The Web browser poses the largest security and privacy risk, as its fundamental job is to download and execute untrusted code from the Internet.
 This is an important statement.
 The unique use case of Web Browsers of operation in hostile environments, has forced them to adopt certain impressive security features.
 The cornerstone of Web Browser security is the Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)).
 In a few words, SOP prevents a malicious script on one page from obtaining access to sensitive data on another web page through that page's Document Object Model (DOM).
 If SOP is compromised, the security of the whole Web Browser is compromised.

-The best tip to ensure secure browsing regardless your choice of Web Browser is proper security hygiene.
+The best tip to ensure secure browsing regardless of your choice of Web Browser is proper security hygiene.
 The majority of Web Browser exploits require social engineering attacks to achieve native code execution.
 Always be mindful of the links you click and be extra careful when websites ask you to download and install software.
 99% percent of the time that software is malware.

 Another important consideration about Web Browser security is Web Extensions.
 Web Extensions greatly increase the attack surface of the Web Browser.
 This is an issue that plagues Firefox and [Chrome](https://courses.csail.mit.edu/6.857/2016/files/24.pdf) alike.
 Luckily, Web Extensions can only access specific browser APIs that are being governed by their manifest.
 That means we can quickly audit their behavior and remove them if they request access to information they shouldn't (why would an Ad blocker require camera access?).
 In the interest of security, it is best to limit your use of Web Extensions.